Recycle Department Frequently Asked Questions

 Does the Recycling Center accept food scraps?

-Yes, residents may drop off food scraps for composting at the Recycling Center through October 2022.
+Yes, residents may drop off food scraps for composting at the Recycling Center year round.
 Acceptable food scraps include all plate scrapings, fruit and vegetable peels, meat, dairy, and bones, and paper coffee filters.
 No yard waste, no compostable dishes or utensils, and no paper/cardboard will be accepted.
+Learn more about composting at the Recycling Center here.

 I have old paint cans.
 How do I dispose of them?